Year 2 Curriculum Overview

 In history, the children learn about two significant events in our country’s past.
 They begin by learning about Guy Fawkes and the Gunpowder Plot and gain an understanding of why Bonfire Night is still celebrated today.
-Children are introduced to firework safety and write instructions that will help them communicate this important message.
 They then investigate the Great Fire of London in 1666, by looking carefully at the causes and the impact of the fire.
 The children learn to distinguish between the ‘past’ and the ‘present’ to help them fully understand this important event.
 During research time, the children find out who Samuel Pepys was and read parts of his diary, which was the main source of information about the fire.
 They compare London today to how it was then and write their own diaries from Samuel Pepys’ point of view.

 In art, the children create a well- known painting by Robert Hooke of the Great Fire of London by using silhouettes and the technique of colour washing for the skyline.

-In science, the children find out about the movement of the earth around the sun and how this is linked to day and night.
-They learn all about nocturnal animals including how they survive, what they eat, where they sleep and their different adaptive features.
+In science, they learn all about nocturnal animals including how they survive, what they eat, where they sleep and their different adaptive features.
 The children also make simple food chains related to nocturnal animals.